 In summary, in these extracts leaders are represented as leading systems, organizations and communities.
 Organizations are leaders, civil servants are leaders, politicians are leaders, professionals are leaders, governors of public service organizations have leadership, and members of the public are leaders.
 Leadership, therefore, is represented as a mutable and ubiquitous feature of the public services in the UK.
 Each of these attributions relies on the metaphor of leadership entailing a social collectivity - leadership binds both leaders and followers, implying a social commonality and commitment, and thus a social responsibility.
-This social responsibility, in turn, is related to the onus on network and partnership working, collaboration and community - aspects of what has been called 'the new public governance' (Osborne 2006) where local organizations are responsibilized for working jointly with other local and regional organizations of leadership for collaborative working leads to a consideration of the re-orientation of accountability through these new local and regional governance arrangements.
+This social responsibility, in turn, is related to the onus on network and partnership working, collaboration and community - aspects of what has been called 'the new public governance' (Osborne 2006) where local organizations are responsibilized for working jointly with other local and regional organizations and populations.
+This responsibilization of various agents through their attributions of leadership for collaborative working leads to a consideration of the re-orientation of accountability through these new local and regional governance arrangements.